Abram Elam

-Abram Elam (born October 15, 1981) is a former American football safety in the National Football League (NFL) for the Dallas Cowboys, New York Jets, Cleveland Browns and Kansas City Chiefs.
-He played college football at the University of Notre Dame and Kent State University.
+Abram Elam (born October 15, 1981) is an American former professional football player who was a safety in the National Football League (NFL) for the Dallas Cowboys, New York Jets, Cleveland Browns and Kansas City Chiefs.
+He played college football for the Notre Dame Fighting Irish and Kent State Golden Flashes.

-Early years
+Early life

 Elam opted to attend Cardinal Newman High School, instead of enrolling at Suncoast Community High School.
 He was a two-way player at quarterback and defensive back.
 As a senior, he registered 1,087 passing yards, 12 passing touchdowns, 542 rushing yards and 11 rushing touchdowns.
 He received All-state, Palm Beach County Player of the Year and Ft.
 Lauderdale Sun-Sentinel Offensive Player of the Year honors.

 In basketball, he helped his team win two state Class AAA titles and was named to the All-conference team.
 He was the first four-year letterman in two sports in school history.

 College career

 Elam accepted a football scholarship from the University of Notre Dame.
 As a freshman, he initially tried out for quarterback, before being moved to safety on the second day of two-a-day practices.
 He did not appear in any game.

 As a sophomore, he appeared in 11 games, making 29 tackles, 2 interceptions, 2 sacks, one fumble recovery and one forced fumble.
 As a sophomore in 2002, a felony sexual battery conviction got him expelled from the school.

 He attended Palm Beach Community College and worked at a dentist's office.
 He enrolled at Kent State University in 2004, but because he initially did not receive a scholarship, the Riviera Beach residents raised US$20,000 to pay for his tuition.
 As a senior, he appeared in 11 games, making 64 tackles (third on the team), 3 interceptions (tied for the team lead), 4 passes defensed and 6 punts returned for a 9.2-yard average.